Re-Framing the Non-Human Animal in Art Production

-The research project Re-Framing the Non-Human Animal in Art Production is divided into two closely linked parts.
-The first part, will explore how non-human animals are framed within both cultural and physical frames and investigate ways of challenging these frames through artistic practice while re-drawing, re-sizing and re-writing classical oil paintings in which non-human animals participate.
-In this process, anthropomorphism will be used as a tool for imagining new readings and voices from the non-human animals who are visually represented in the oil paintings, but also the ones that are hidden in the materiality of the artwork.
+The research project Re-Framing the Non-Human Animal in Art Production will explore how non-human animals are framed within both cultural and physical frames within the field of contemporary and historic art production, and investigate ways of challenging these frames by writing counter-art-histories of classical oil paintings in which non-human animals participate.
+In this process anthropomorphism* will be used as a tool for imagining these new histories from the perspective of the non-human animals who are visually represented in the oil paintings, but also the ones that are hidden in the materiality of the artwork.

 CHAPTER FOUR: On the Back of a Huntsman (2019), Nationalmuseum, Stockholm

 CHAPTER THREE: Green Feathers (2018), National Gallery of Denmark, Copenhagen